Search

 As is the case throughout the rest of Europe, security checks at CDG are extremely thorough, in my opinion more so than they are in the US these days.
 Compounding this is the fact that unless you’re in first or business class or have airline elite status, the main security queues can be very long.

-If you’re flying within Europe’s Schengen area, this security check is the only thing separating you from your departure gate.
-Some European destinations, including the UK and Russia, are not in the Schengen area, so make sure to verify this prior to arriving at the airport.
+If you’re flying within Europe’s Schengen area, security is the only thing between you and your gate.
+Some European destinations aren’t in Schengen (including the UK and Russia), so verify this before arriving at the airport.

 Airline lounges and alternatives at CDG

-Featuring chic French design, fine multi-course dining and private suites, it’s known among aviation enthusiasts as one of the most impressive airline lounges in the world.
-Once you finish in the lounge, a Porsche Cayenne will take you directly to your aircraft!
+Featuring chic French design, fine multi-course dining and private suites, aviation enthusiasts consider it one of the best airline lounges anywhere.
+Once you finish, a Porsche Cayenne Hybrid takes you directly to your aircraft.

-Air France’s business class lounges are also accessible to business class passengers on other SkyTeam airlines like Delta and China Airlines, as well as passengers with SkyTeam elite status traveling in any class of service.
+These lounges are also open to business class travelers on other SkyTeam airlines like Delta, as well as SkyTeam elites flying in any cabin.

 Luggage storage at CDG

-The airport has one luggage storage facility, which is located in the TGV station of Terminal 2.
-Operated by the airport’s parent corporation under the brand Bagages du Monde, it offers storage by the hour or by the day, with prices that vary depending upon the size of each of your bags.
+The airport has one luggage storage facility, located in the TGV station under Terminal 2.
+Bagages du Monde runs the facility and offers storage by the hour or day, with pricing that depends on the size of your bags.

 Transfers at CDG